Tryouts will be held on Friday, January 22 beginning at 8:00 p.m. inside Peterson Recreation Center.

 The one-day clinic will be held on Sunday, Jan.
 25

-John Mark Andrade is in his seventh season coaching at Providence College.
+John Mark Andrade is in his eighth season coaching at Providence College.
 Andrade spent his first four seasons as an assistant coach and was promoted to the position of Associate Head Coach on Dec.
 12, 2012.
 Prior to coaching under Head Coach Craig Stewart, Andrade spent the previous three seasons as an assistant coach for Chaka Daley.

 In 2013, Andrade helped coach the Friars to the BIG EAST Championship final for the third time in program history.
 Providence also earned a berth to the NCAA Tournament, where Andrade helped the team advance past the first round by defeating the University of Pennsylvania in a penalty shootout.

-All-in-all Andrade has helped the Friars reach the NCAA Tournament in four of his previous five seasons with the Friars.
+All-in-all, Andrade has helped the Friars reach the NCAA Tournament in four of his previous six seasons with the Friars.
 Prior to the 2013 and 2014 NCAA appearances, Andrade assisted the Friars under then head coach Daley to host a first round NCAA match in 2009 and 2010 and the Friars advanced to the second round each year.

 Andrade, who served as the head coach at Dean College for one year, came to Providence with a wealth of soccer experience.
 In 2008, he guided the Bulldogs to a 10-5 record and the Region XXI Regular Season Championship.
 Andrade also served as a professor in the Sports Management program at Dean.